 - It’s Not Always About Food

-When your furry friend rests its head on your lap and stares soulfully up into your eyes—he or she isn’t necessarily seeking food, your pet is seeking a rewarding interaction.
+When your furry friend rests their head on your lap and stares soulfully up into your eyes—he or she isn’t necessarily seeking food, your pet is seeking a rewarding interaction.
 Instead of a cookie, give them attention and affection, a tug with a toy, throw a ball, or even go for a little walk—whatever your schedule, lifestyle, and your pet’s health and desires allow.

 - Low-Cal Options